Host Today’s Top Thinkers

 We offer cost-effective, full-service event planning with authors touring new books.
 By working directly with publishers, we tailor-fit a speaker to meet your audience interests.
 Did we mention we’ve created hundreds of events for thought-leading companies across the country?

+We are now offering virtual events!
 Learn more about how to create memorable and innovative author talks at your company.

 – Per Wingerup, CBS